Canada Shandong Secondary School

 Tai’an, Shandong Province, China

-Position: Secondary Math Teacher
+Position: Secondary Teacher of English (Business Ed desirable)

 The Employer: Canada Shandong Secondary School is under the ownership and direction of Canadian-Sino Education Exchange Centre (CSEEC), Mr. John Zhu, CEO.
-CSEEC is based in Yantai, Shandong Province and has been in operation for 8 years.
+CSEEC is based in Yantai, Shandong Province and has been in operation for more than 8 years.
 CSEEC opened its first BC certified school in China in 2008 and now operates 4 schools, all located in Shandong Province.
 Mr. Zhu has partnered with Rodger Lindstrom in developing schools in which professional environments are nurtured in desirable locations with a good standard of living.
 Significant features that characterize each school are the high graduation rates of students, and staffs that are appreciated and well supported in their daily activities.
 Our CSEEC Schools have attained recognition from Canadian Universities for the quality of students graduating from each school.
 Our schools allow for teachers to teach areas of the curriculum in which they are most comfortable and competent and provide opportunities for movement into leadership positions.
 “When one succeeds, we all succeed”.

 Contact: Mr. Rodger Lindstrom, BC Offshore School Representative, email@example.com, 604-760-7564 (Canada)

 Canada Shandong Secondary School (CSSS), located in the city of Tai’an, Shandong Province, China, is presently in its seventh year of operation.
 The school is housed within the campus of a large Chinese school, Taishan Middle School, which enrols about 3200 grades 10 to 12 students studying the Chinese national curriculum.